francescogerardomarra/its/modulo26/4_security.md

 - `anyRequest().authenticated()` ensures that all other requests require authentication.

 ## In-Memory Authentication
-Spring Security provides `InMemoryUserDetailsManager` for storing users and roles in memory.
+Spring Security provides `InMemoryUserDetailsManager` for storing users in memory.
 This is ideal for small applications or testing where persistence is unnecessary.

 ```java
 package com.example.security;